Makr91/zoneweaver-api/index.md

 ### Code of Conduct

-ZoneWeaver API is committed to fostering a welcoming community.
+ZoneweaverAPI is committed to fostering a welcoming community.

 [View our Code of Conduct](https://github.com/Makr91/zoneweaver-api/tree/main/CODE_OF_CONDUCT.md) on our GitHub repository.